 The continuing presence of COVID-19 has adversely impacted our business.
-Our drug development and manufacturing activities for A001 were delayed by eight weeks due to a shutdown at our third-party manufacturing facility, which resulted in delays of our clinical protocol development and IND development and submission.
-COVID-19 also delayed our nonclinical studies for AL002 by 12 weeks due to shutdowns at our third-party lab facilities.
+Our drug development and manufacturing activities for A001 were delayed by eight weeks due to a shutdown at our third-party manufacturing facility during the months of March to May 2020, which resulted in about a one month overall delay in our clinical protocol development and IND development and submission as a result of a lack of labor and equipment.
+COVID-19 also delayed our nonclinical studies for AL002 by 12 weeks during the months of March to May 2020 due to shutdowns at our third-party lab facilities where we were not granted access to perform research.
 Moreover, COVID-19 has affected our ability to raise capital due to uncertain capital markets.
 We continue to assess and monitor our business operations and system supports and the impact COVID-19 may continue to have on our operations and financial condition, but there can be no assurance that this analysis will enable us to avoid part or all of any impact from the spread of COVID-19 or its consequences, including downturns in business sentiment generally or in our sector in particular.

-Our operations are located in Orange County, California and Tampa, Florida, and members of our senior management work in Atlanta, Georgia and New York, New York.
-We have no non-essential employees.
-We have been following the recommendations of local health authorities to minimize exposure risk for our employees, including the temporary closures of our offices and having employees work remotely to the extent possible, which has to an extent adversely affected their efficiency.
+Our operations are located in Orange County, CA and Tampa, FL, and members of our senior management work in Atlanta, GA and New York, NY.
+We have been following the recommendations of local health authorities to minimize exposure risk for our employees, including the temporary closures of our offices where certain of our employees work and having employees work remotely to the extent possible, has not negatively impacted their efficiency.
+Currently, we and our third-party facilities are working closely to pre-COVID-19 levels and expect normal operations for the balance of the year.